-Gosaikunda Lake trekking falls within the Langtang National Park.
-It is a journey to the sacred Gosaikunda Lake situated at an altitude of 4300m.
+Gosaikunda Lake trek falls within the Langtang National Park.
+It is a 6 days journey to the sacred Gosaikunda Lake situated at an altitude of 4,300 m.
 Revered by both Buddhists and Hindus, the lake is visited by hundreds of pilgrims during the full moon in August.

 The Gosaikundal Lake journey involves crossing Laurebina pass (4609m), the highest pass in Langtang region that offers spectacular views of Langtang Himalayan ranges such as Langtang Lirung (7250m), Dorje Lakpa (6988m), Yala, Langshisha etc. You will also visit sacred Kyangin Gomba and Shing Gomba along with Langtang Village which was devastated during the April 2015 earthquake.